vitapublic/wso2-custom-claims-generator/README.md

 #### Prerequisites

 1. Maven 3 must be installed.
-2. Java 7 must be installed and on the path.
-Java 8 is not supported
+2. Java 8 must be installed and on the path.

 #### Build
 From the home directory of the project run `mvn clean package`.
 This will download the dependencies into your local repository,